 • Line 123-124: Include to which taxonomic level the majority of insects were identified.
 Given that the paper invokes the importance of species composition at various points, this information seems important

+> (WO) If the reviewer has a problem with us using the word “species composition” without providing fine taxonomic labels, we can just omit this term and say “guild composition” instead?
+But I think this is extremely minor…

 • Line 126-128: Does pooling multiple individuals into the same capsule for isotope analysis have the potential to change results?
 What was the average number of individuals per sample?
 If generally one sample was formed of a single individual that average should approach one and would be good to include.